No, the government does not contribute to a Junior ISA. Junior ISAs replaced Child Trust Funds in 2011.

-A child’s parent or legal guardian must open the Junior ISA account on their behalf.
+A child’s parent or legal guardian must open the Junior stocks and shares ISA account on their behalf.
 You can open a Junior ISA for any UK child, as long as they are under eighteen.
 If your child holds a Child Trust Fund, this can easily be swapped over to a Junior ISA account.

 Once the account is opened by a parent or guardian, anyone can make a subscription and contribute up to the junior ISA allowance.
 This counts for parents, friends and relatives.
 Grandparents are often the main investors into child ISAs and once they have the details they can easily and quickly pay into the account online.

 Only the child named on the Junior ISA account can access the funds, and this can only be withdrawn after their eighteenth birthday.
 You may, however, gain access in exceptional and unfortunate circumstances, such as if you put forward a terminal illness or death.